hpcn-uam/iDPDK-LatencyMeter/README.md

 APP-Compilation
 =================
 The application is compiled automatically when executing one of the provided scripts.
-If you prefere to compile it manually, in the `src` folder there is a `Makefile` to do so.
+If you prefere to compile it manually, in the `src` folder there is a `Makefile` to do it.

 Execution
 =================
 In `script` folder, there are some example scripts:

 - `scripts/interface0.sh` starts measuring the latency in the interface number 0.
 Using it to send and receive packets.
+- `scripts/interface0.40g.sh` It is a similar script than the adove.
+This script uses 2 tx queues to saturate efficiently a 40G Ethernet link.
 - `scripts/interface01.sh` starts measuring the latency in the interface number 0 and 1.
 Using interface 0 to send and interface 1 to receive packets.

+The typical test, can be sumarized with the following execution parameters:

-- Recomended execution: `./scripts/interface01.sh --trainLen 1000 --trainSleep 0 --pktLen 100 --ethd aa:aa:aa:aa:aa:aa --hw --sts`
+- Measure latency and bandwidth using packet trains: `./scripts/interface01.sh --trainLen 1000 --pktLen 60 --sts`
+- Measure only bandwidth (it will saturate the link non-stop): `./scripts/interface01.sh --bw --pktLen 60`
+- Measure only latency (a sleep should be produced between packets): `./scripts/interface01.sh --trainLen 1000 --pktLen 1500 --trainSleep 2000`

 Also, those scripts accept the following extra (optional) parameters: